 TEM Securities Lawsuit Filed Against Tempus AI, Inc. Contact The DJS Law Group To Discuss Your Rights

-LOS ANGELES, Aug.
-11, 2025 /PRNewswire/ -- The DJS Law Group reminds investors of a class action lawsuit against Tempus AI, Inc. ("Tempus" or "the Company") (NASDAQ: TEM ) for violations of securities laws.
+LOS ANGELES , Aug.
+12, 2025 /PRNewswire/ -- The DJS Law Group reminds investors of a class action lawsuit against Tempus AI, Inc. ("Tempus" or "the Company") (NASDAQ: TEM ) for violations of securities laws.

 Shareholders who purchased the Company's securities between August 6, 2024, and May 27, 2025, inclusive (the "Class Period"), are encouraged to contact the firm before August 12, 2025.